Code-Institute-Submissions/joeyo991-pp42SEpResub/README.md

 - [Coolors](https://coolors.co/): for providing a free platform to generate your own palette.
 - [Postgresql](https://www.postgresql.org/): for providing a free database.
 - [Google Fonts](https://fonts.google.com/): for providing a free platform to use Google Fonts.
-- [KenBroTech](https://www.youtube.com/c/KenBroTech): for the django blog app tutorial I watched and based my project on and the python tutorial videos.
+- [KenBroTech](https://www.youtube.com/c/KenBroTech): for the django tutorials and the django blog app series which I borrowed a lot of my code from.